heitor3/heitor3/README.md

 ### About Me

-I'm a developer who's truly passionate about crafting mobile experiences using React Native and diving into the world of TypeScript.
-Lately, I've been delving into the world of .NET as well, as I find it to be an incredible technology.
+I'm a passionate developer dedicated to crafting engaging mobile experiences with React Native and delving into the intricacies of TypeScript.
+Recently, I've embarked on a journey to explore the world of .NET, recognizing its incredible technological potential.
+While I believe it holds the promise of bringing immense joy similar to React Native, my current focus on .NET is driven more by curiosity than necessity.

 ### Connect with Me